Descriptive set theory

-In mathematical logic, descriptive set theory (DST) is the study of certain classes of "well-behaved" subsets of the real line and other Polish spaces.
-As well as being one of the primary areas of research in set theory, it has applications to other areas of mathematics such as functional analysis, ergodic theory, the study of operator algebras and group actions, and mathematical logic.
+In mathematics, descriptive set theory is the study of certain classes of subsets of the real line and other Polish spaces satisfying some sort of definability criterion.
+As well as being one of the primary areas of research in topology and set theory, it has applications to other areas of mathematics such as functional analysis, ergodic theory, the study of operator algebras and group actions, and mathematical logic.

 Polish spaces

 Descriptive set theory begins with the study of Polish spaces and their Borel sets.